moslemajra85/mossy-game-explorer/README.md

 # Game Explorer

-This is a react app that let user explore videos games by enabling them to search all sorts of games by genere, platform , release ...
+This is a react app that let a user explore videos games by enabling them to search video games by genre, platform , release ...
+New Features will be added in the future!

 ## Live Demo: